 Tanning with Baby Oil

 Tanning with baby oil is very simple.
 All you need to do is apply the baby oil to the areas of your body you’d like to tan.
 After doing so, sit out in the sun for a few minutes each tanning session.
+Ideally, you would do this tanning in the morning before the UV index is too high.

 The Perks of Using Baby Oil for Tanning